Nataly-Horbunova/Nataly-Horbunova/README.md

 # Hi there! 👋

-I'm Natalia, a Front-end developer based in Odessa, Ukraine.
+I'm Natalia, a Frontend developer from Odessa, Ukraine.
 I'm passionate about web development and constantly seeking new opportunities to enhance my skills and contribute to real-world projects.

 ### About Me: